Photography Backup Workflow

 - Dedicate two separate hard drives for images on your editing machine.
 Put them in RAID 1 configuration for redundancy.

-- Get an external storage array with 4+ drives to make it your primary backup volume.
+- Get an external storage array to make it your primary storage or backup volume.
+If it is your primary storage, there is no need for step #1, but you will need another storage device for redundancy and backups.

 - Either use another external storage for off-site backups, or subscribe to a solid cloud solution tailored for photographers.